TonyGermaneri/Nina/README.md

 ##What can it do right now?##

 Not much.
-Nina is in its early stages of being written.
+Nina is in its early stages.
 For an updated list of what's happening check the [Wiki](https://github.com/CorbinDallas/Nina/wiki).

 ##Documentation##